-April ushers in a time of renewed energy, providing the motivation to organize the garage, pack away winter mittens and clear out corner cobwebs.
-This is also a perfect time to give the garden a little extra attention before the rain descends.
+and The best flowers and plants for April… April ushers in a time of renewed energy, motivating us to organize the garage, pack away winter mittens and clear out corner cobwebs.
+April is also a perfect time to give the garden extra attention before the rain descends.

-The best time to plant is after the last frost, when soil temperatures reach 55 degrees.
-Spring plantings typically consist of perennial and annual bulbs and tubulars that bloom from late spring well into early fall.
-Most require a mulch line between three to five inches and should be planted fairly close together to give the garden a full look.
+The best time to plant is after the last frost when soil temperatures reach 55 degrees.
+Spring plantings typically consist of perennial and annual bulbs and tubular that bloom from late spring into early fall.
+Most require a mulch line between three to five inches with the bulbs placed close together to give the garden a full look.

 No matter where gardeners live, these five flower species are sure to provide pleasure during the next six months: